 Attending an interviewYou will be advised of the date, time and location of your interview when you are contacted by the Human Resources representative.
-For positions based at the Toowoomba Campus, interviews will normally be held in the Human Resources Department on the 4th floor of S Block.
 You will also be advised who will be on the Selection Panel for the position.
 Interviews normally run for between 30 minutes to an hour.

 During the interview